groggero95/tsca/REPORT.md

   `P<NumberOfSamples>_<OptimizationFlag>_<Key>_<NumberOfBits>.BIN`
   `T<NumberOfSamples>_<OptimizationFlag>_<Key>_<NumberOfBits>.BIN`

-* knowledge of the algorithm to emulate it: since we are attacking a working RSA implementation customized by ourselves, we have access to the implementation;
+* plaintexts used for measurements are known: the set of files pairs just shown includes a timing file and a plain text file, containing all the plaintext provided to the alorithm;

+* the secret key is always the same for all the encryptions under the same acquisition campaign: each files pair in [data] is obtained for one and the very same key;

-* the time taken by each operation is data-depended (i.e. we have a way to correlate the total time and the time taken by each iteration): since our library is optimization-free, data dependencies should be ensured;
+* the time taken by the operations in the algorithm is data-depended (i.e. we have a way to correlate the total time and the time taken by each iteration): since our library is optimization-free, data dependencies should be ensured;

-* access to enough measurements: we have an almost infinite number of samples we can have
+* knowledge of the algorithm to be able to emulate it: since we are attacking a working RSA implementation customized by ourselves, we have access to the implementation.

+Since all the main hypothesis are fulfilled, we can go on and start the attack.

 ### Attack algorithm

+The attack algorithm went under different stages of implementation ideas and improvements, to get to the [Final implementation](#final-implementation).
+In the following we reported the two main ideas we found, around which we worked on some enhancements; the first solution was dropped halfway to make room to the final, more reliable and powerful one.

+In any case, the main ideas around which the algorithm wraps are:
+* work guessing one or more bit for each bit in the key length;
+* for each plaintext (and thus total time sample),

+The attack algorithm was first implemented in Python to have an initial flexibility and finally (only for the [Final implementation](#final-implementation)) ported in C to allow faster execution time.

 #### First implementation attempt